Al Bayrak: History

 Al Bayrak was founded in 1911.
 Its founder was the Lebanese poet Said Akl.
-The publisher was Dar Alf Leila Wa Leila publishing house which owned a number of daily and weekly publications in Lebanon and in Europe, including Al Hawadeth, Monday Morning and La Revue du Liban.
+The publisher was the Dar Alf Leila Wa Leila publishing house, which owned a number of daily and weekly publications in Lebanon and in Europe, including Al Hawadeth, Monday Morning and La Revue du Liban.
 The company was headed by Melhem Karam.

 In the 1990s Melhem Karam was the editor and Said Nassereddine the editor-in-chief of the daily.
 Then Karam who was also the president of Lebanese Journalists Association served as the editor-in-chief.
-The daily was disestablished in August 2011 due to financial problems.
+The daily folded in August 2011 due to financial problems.

 Influence and political orientation

 In 2009, the IREX, an international research board, cited the daily as one of the major eleven papers published in Lebanon.
-At the initial phase of the Lebanese civil war in 1975 it had a pro-government stance.
+In the initial phase of the Lebanese civil war in 1975, it had a pro-government stance.
 In the early 1980s the western media described the daily as conservative.
 It was one of the newspapers which advocated the March 14 alliance in 2009.